durrante/PSADT/FortiClient_PSADT_7.0.7.0345_x64/readme.md

 # Commands.txt

-Use commands.txt file to view installation, uninstallation and detection method.
+Use commands.txt file to view installation, uninstallation and detection methods.

 # VPN Profile

-Ensure that you edit lines 161+ to match your VPN profile requirements
+Ensure that you edit lines 161+ to match your VPN profile requirements in the Deploy-Application.ps1 script.

 # Updating